adamrmelnyk/blag/content/post/the-art-of-computer-programming.md

 draft = false
 toc = false
-categories = ["computer science"] tags = ["taocp", "knuth"] images = [] # overrides the site-wide open graph image
+categories = ["computer science"] tags = ["taocp", "knuth", "vol1"]
+images = [] # overrides the site-wide open graph image
 +++

 An attempt at making my way through one of the most infamous computer science books

-I was recently gifted the first volume of Donald Knuth's: The Art of Computer Programming.
-Being computer geek that I am, I have never been so excited yet, intimidated about sitting down and working through what some people would call a Reference book.
+I was recently gifted the first volume of Donald Knuth's: "The Art of Computer Programming".
+Being the computer geek that I am, I have never been so excited yet, intimidated about sitting down and working through what some people would call a Reference book.

 <!--more-->

 ## Reading the book

 The biggest misconception that I had about this book was that I thought it would be more like a reference book, something you can quickly open, flip to the table of contents, and then over to page 254 for linked lists (or linked allocation in this case) and learn everything there is to know about linked lists.
-As stated by peers, stack overflow posts, reddit, and hacker news users, it's not something you would want to actually go about reading through.
+As stated by peers, Stack Overflow posts, Reddit, and Hacker News users, it's not something you would want to actually go about reading through.
 It's long, highly technical, and full of math equations.
 I suspect that the average reader would quickly get lost the first time Knuth shows off an lgorithm in a custom assembly language written specifically for this book (yes, really).
 To put this more plainly: <b>Reading through TAOCP is an NP hard problem</b>.
 Naturally, I couldn't wait to read through it.
 So how should we go about reading the book?
 Luckily for us Knuth provides the reader with instructions, and of course, being the computer scientist that he is, a helpful algorithm flow chart to guide the reader through the process of reading the books which looks something like this:

 ```
            +